 Our organization also has a long history of sending members of our executive board to attend the National Association of Campus Activities conference in order to improve leadership skills and learn about the facets of running large-scale concerts.
-For the past 2 years, leaders in student programming (including CUPB and SDPB) have represented Cornell University at NACA.
+Every year, CCC makes arrangements to try and send leaders to represent Cornell University at NACA.
 Besides sampling college-circuit performers and networking with the thousands of student programmers, advisors, and vendors present, these students attend educational sessions on topical issues such as working with a limited budget, improving general member retention, risk management, and professional event management.